Go make a great product. Leave the packing peanuts to us.

 International shipping requires familiarity with dense regulatory tomes that classify products for taxation and export control purposes.
 The potential complexity is daunting, but don’t panic!
 Crowd Supply has a Customs and Export Compliance team that’s here to help.

-Crowd Supply pre-pays VAT (GST) and pre-clears customs for all packages shipped to all EU countries, the UK, Switzerland, Australia, and New Zealand.
+Crowd Supply prepays VAT and pre-clears customs for most packages shipped to all EU countries, the UK, Switzerland, Australia, New Zealand, and Singapore.
 This means the package is delivered directly to the backer’s door without the need for them to deal with a customs house.
 Crowd Supply, via our parent company Mouser Electronics, is properly registered in each country for which we collect VAT and we remit collected VAT accordingly.
 Backers who prefer to use their VAT ID and not pay VAT at the time of purchase can do so by contacting us to associate their VAT ID with their Crowd Supply account.
 Orders that contain items which have lithium content (often due to a lithium battery) cannot be shipped to some countries with VAT prepaid or with customs pre-cleared.

 The exact duties levied on a particular package depend on several factors, including the Harmonized Tariff Schedule (HTS) codes of its contents.
 Crowd Supply will help classify your products with the correct HTS code.